NexOptic Technology (CVE:NXO) Hits New 52-Week Low at $0.03

 NexOptic Technology Corp.
-(CVE:NXO – Get Free Report) hit a new 52-week low during mid-day trading on Tuesday .
-The stock traded as low as C$0.03 and last traded at C$0.03, with a volume of 8100 shares traded.
+(CVE:NXO – Get Free Report) shares hit a new 52-week low during trading on Monday .
+The stock traded as low as C$0.03 and last traded at C$0.03, with a volume of 5251 shares changing hands.
 The stock had previously closed at C$0.03.

 NexOptic Technology Stock Performance